Nature and Heritage Tourism (NHT)

 NHT 4302.
 Internship in Nature and Heritage Tourism.

-Students will work in private or public sector settings to gain practical experience in the planning, development and management of nature and/or heritage tourism.
-NHT internships frequently require students to develop and deliver content (online and/or in-person) to increase recipients’ awareness of and appreciation for geography and the environment.
-Students will be expected to perform at high professional standards and will interpret the internship experience within the context of current literature.
-Prerequisite: NHT 4301 with a grade of "C" or better.
+This course provides on-the-job training related to the field of nature and heritage tourism.
+Students work in private or public sector settings to gain practical experience in the planning, development and management of nature and/or heritage tourism.
+NHT internships require students to spend a significant portion of their work time developing and delivering content (online and/or in-person) to increase recipients’ awareness of and appreciation for environmental, historical, or cultural resources.
+Students are expected to perform at high professional standards and interpret the internship experience within the context of current literature.
+Students must apply to the department internship director at least six weeks prior to registering for the internship course.

 3 Credit Hours.
 0 Lecture Contact Hours.
 10 Lab Contact Hours.